CIE 0994, 9-1

 At the end of the course there is a 2½ hour written paper which is divided into three sections: in Section A and B you will answer questions on two prescribed extracts of text and in Section C you will answer questions on a piece of devised performance that you will have created during the course.
 In preparation for this paper you will develop the skills needed to write from the perspective of the performer, director and designer.
 You will learn how to analyse and evaluate your own performance work, both as an actor and as a contributor to the devising process.

 Practical components (60% of final mark)

-Towards the end of each term you will perform a finished group piece with sound, lighting, set, costume and props, and two of these marks will count towards your final grade.
-You will also prepare and perform a monologue from a published play and this mark will count towards your final grade.
-Each of these components is assessed by your teachers but may be externally moderated.
+During the course you will create, develop, rehearse and perform three group pieces.
+The mark you receive for two of these performances will count towards your final grade.
+You will also prepare and perform a monologue from a published play and this mark will also count towards your final grade.
+All performances are filmed and internally assessed by your teachers but they may be externally moderated.

 Drama IGCSE will help you to develop a number of highly useful transferable skills that will serve you well, whatever direction your future studies take you.
 You will spend much of the course working as part of a team which will help develop your ability to collaborate.
 You will develop the necessary language skills to communicate your ideas and opinions and you will become much more confident presenting your work and your ideas in front of an audience.